ICMS-conference/icms-conference.github.io/2020/icms_session_2020.txt

 *   A _short abstract_ will appear on the permanent conference web page (see below) as soon as accepted.

-*   An _extended abstract_ will appear on the permanent conference web page (see below) as soon as accepted.
-    It will also appear on the proceedings that will be distributed during the meeting.
+*   An _extended abstract_ may be submitted for the conference proceedings that will be distributed during the meeting.

 *   A **_journal special issue_ **consisting of _full papers_ will be organized immediately after the meeting.